 to perform a pre-trip inspection including an in cab air

-break test, you will have 30 minutes to complete this part of the test.
+break test.
 You will be asked to perform 3 backing

 maneuvers 100 ft back, either a drivers side or passenger

 side offset back, then on of these three backs 90 degree